rgorby/MAGE/docs/source/quickStart/building/buildDerecho.rst

 .. important::

-    The ``kaiju`` code has not been tested with later versions of the CDF library than the version indicated below.
+    The ``kaiju`` code has not been tested with versions of the CDF library more recent than the version indicated below.

 .. code-block:: bash